 - Only 3% say they "never" encounter busy work.

-What This Means: Busy work leaves employees feeling frustrated and unfulfilled, often leading to disengagement and burnout.
+What this means: Busy work leaves employees feeling frustrated and unfulfilled, often leading to disengagement and burnout.
 Employees can minimize frustration by focusing on high-impact tasks, developing efficiency skills, and seeking clarity on expectations to reduce unnecessary work.

 Time Lost to Busy Work